-- > Major Summative Assessments: 70% (timed writings, reading projects, research paper, tests, etc.) - Timed writings are graded holistically on a 1-9 scale as established by the College Board. - > Minor Summative Assessments: 30% (quizzes, homework, Socratic discussions, etc.) - This class follows Denton ISD policies and procedures (see my website for district grading policy details). - Dual Credit students will receive a letter grade each semester at TWU (accessible through Pioneer Portal) and a numerical grade at DHS.
+- ➤ Major Summative Assessments: 70% (timed writings, reading projects, research paper, tests, etc.) - Timed writings are graded analytically where a total of 6 points can be earned as established by the College Board. - Minor Summative Assessments: 30% (quizzes, homework, Socratic discussions, etc.) - ➤ Late Work Consequences: - Late work parent signature form must be printed off from my website, signed, and turned in for ANY late assignment. - This class follows district and campus policies and procedures (see my website for campus grading policy details).